by John Abatzoglou and Katherine Hegewisch

 As an example, here is a map showing precipitation anomalies for the northwest from April 1-June 4 2016.
-You can follow this link to view this in Climate Engine.

 The REACCH project focusses on dry land farming of the Palouse in the Pacific NW, where the predominant crops are cereal grains (wheat/barley), peas and canola.
 We have provided several web tools for aiding agriculture, these include both climate/weather data tools and decision support tools co-produced with REACCH scientists.

 With our climate/weather tools you can summarize historical climate, recent climate conditions, seasonal forecasts and future projections for any location of interest.
 An example summary table of a number of climate metrics that could be important for agriculture is shown below, where the user selects a location and gets a summary of both contemporary climate normals and projected changes for different time periods.

 Our decision support tools focus on both short term decision making (e.g., fertilizing, pest management) specific to the crops on the Palouse, and long-term decision making (location of crop suitability, climate relationships to wheat yield).

 (3) AgClimate Atlas

 We have summarized a number of climatologies (30-year periods) of raw climate and derived climate metrics (e.g., cold hardiness, growing degree days, reference evapotranspiration) that may be applicable for agricultural decision making as it relates to impacts on existing cropping systems and opportunities for novel-cropping systems.
 The idea here is to synthesize metrics from the multiple terabytes of daily climate data that could help inform adaptation approaches for agriculture and forestry.
 Support for this tool is coming from the USDA NW Climate Hub.